Science and invention in Birmingham: 18th century

-Spin out, in long extent, an even twine.

 1757: Baskerville serif typeface is designed by John Baskerville (1706–1775) in Birmingham, England.
 Baskerville is classified as a transitional typeface, positioned between the old style typefaces of William Caslon, and the modern styles of Giambattista Bodoni and Firmin Didot.

 1758: Paul and Wyatt improve their Roller Spinning machine and take out a second patent.
 Richard Arkwright later uses this as the model for his water frame.

 1758: Benjamin Franklin first travels to Birmingham "to improve and increase Acquaintance among Persons of Influence", and later returns in 1760 to conduct experiments with Boulton on electricity and sound.
 Franklin remains a common link among many of the early Lunar Society members.

 1759: A patent is granted to Thomas Blockley (locksmith), for rolling iron into different forms and making (metal) wheel tyres.

 1762: Matthew Boulton opens the Soho Foundry engineering works, Handsworth; his partnership with Scottish engineer James Watt makes the steam engine into the power plant for the Industrial Revolution.
 The term "horsepower" is coined by Watt.